VinceWak/Labs_0116/module_3/Project_week_7/readme.md

 ## Introduction

-The goal of this project is to practise in supervised learning using Netflix data.
-We need to create the model for the rating prediction.
+The goal of this project is to practise in supervised learning using provided data.
+We need to create the model for the prediction/classification.
 Each group will need to research and implement the defined supervised machine learning methods.

 ## Getting Started

-The dataset represents the information about Netflix movies and their ratings.
-Please note, the newest movies were deleted to avoid non-complete information about users votes.
-We suppose that the rating depends on the number of votes and the movie's characteristics.

 1. Please perform EDA and data cleaning.
 Check this link https://stackoverflow.com/questions/29605352/pandas-how-to-convert-a-cell-with-multiple-values-to-multiple-rows for some helpful info.

-Must-have in EDA:
-- Number of movies per year
-- Movies per country
-- The most popular genre per year
-- The most popular genre per country
+2. Please conduct EDA and descriptive analytics

-2. As soon as your dataset is ready, please start the research about your models.
+3. As soon as your dataset is ready, please start the research about your models.
 Please note, that each group member should research at least 1 model.

 Group 1:
 - RidgeClassifier
 - SVC
 - CategoricalNB
 - ExtraTreesClassifier
+- Gradient Tree Boosting
+- Linear Discriminant Analysis
+- LinearSVC
+- KNeighborsClassifier

 Group 2:
 - Logistic regression
 - NuSVC
 - BernoulliNB
 - AdaBoostClassifier

-Group 3:
 - PassiveAggressiveClassifier
 - SGDClassifier
 - ComplementNB
 - RandomForestClassifier

-Group 4;
+Group 3:
-- Linear Discriminant Analysis
 - GaussianProcessClassifier
 - BaggingClassifier
-- Gradient Tree Boosting

-Group 5:
 - Quadratic Discriminant Analysis
 - GaussianNB
 - DecisionTreeClassifier
 - VotingClassifier

-Group 6:
-- LinearSVC
-- KNeighborsClassifier
 - MultinomialNB
 - HistGradientBoostingClassifier

+4. Feature selection (if needed)

-3. Implement your models on your data
+5. Implement your models on your data

-4. Do not forget about Hyperparameters tuning, feature selection (if needed)
+6. Do not forget about Hyperparameters tuning

-5. Compare the results using metrics:
+7. Compare the results using metrics:
 - accuracy
 - recall
 - precision
 - ROC_AUC score
 - plot ROC_AUC curve

 ## Expectations